SURFACE TREATMENT WITH OR WITHOUT ROBOT

 - Highly accurate inspection and measurement using in-situ DFT measurements etc.

-These process improvements not only improve the visual appearance of a paint job, but in terms of spray painting, better overlaps is achieved due to the tighter control of the gun angle and controlled distance from the spray tip to the surface to be coated.
+These process improvements not only improve the visual appearance of a surface coating job, but also better overlaps are achieved due to the tighter control of the gun angle and controlled distance from the spray or nozzle tip to the surface to be coated.

-In order to get the best long term performance from the work force it is important to make the working environment as conducive as possible to obtain high quality and a high output.
-Automation should be used to reduce fatigue and to minimize the risk of injury, and with the current trend of increased health and safety legislation it is predicted that companies within surface coating should consider automated procedures:
+With robotic automation you reduce fatigue and minimize the risk of injury, and with the increased health and safety legislation it is predicted that companies within surface treatment should consider automated processes.

-- Shot blasting in order to eliminate the heavy work of controlling stiff blast hoses and the noisy and dusty work environment
+- Robotic Shot Blasting eliminates the heavy work of controlling stiff blast hoses and the noisy and dusty work environment.

 There are thus many possibilities to improve both the quality of the surface treatment, but also to improve the working conditions to which the operators are exposed.

-Our surface coating robots are able to to operate continuously on a line 24/7 in order to get the best productivity output from them, but if they are running on lines staffed by human operators who require breaks it is not possible for the robots to run 24/7.
-Often it is the human operators in the process (DFT measurements etc.) who limits the output of robot cells in surface coating.
-There is of course the natural savings as a robot should not have salary and does not have the same needs for work breaks etc, but in the cost saving equation the benefit of the robot can be mentioned as:
+Our surface coating robots are able to operate continuously 24/7 in order to get the best productivity output.
+If they run on lines staffed and surveyed by human operators, we all know that this kind of work requires breaks now and then, which makes it difficult for the robots to run 24/7.
+Often it is the human operators in the process (DFT measurements etc.) who limit the output of a robot cell in surface coating.
+There is of course the natural savings; a robot is neither on the salery list nor does it need work breaks, but in the cost saving equation the benefit of the robot can be outlined like this:

 - The life time of a standard industrial robot is at least 10 years when correctly maintained and protected.